pedrovazquezax/RoadToWWDC/_posts/2020-02-19-playgrounds.md

 When you open a new playground you'll see a blank page with a button "Tap to enter code here", if you tap the button you'd be able to star writing, but before we are going to review the most important playground tools.

-On the upper left corner you'll a page icon, if you want to create a new file on your playground that's the place.
+*  ********On the upper left corner you'll find the page icon, if you want to create a new file on your playground that's the place.
 Where you have the "+" symbol you'll find many options to help you with common programming functionalities.
-And in the down right corner running code options are placing, it means if you want to run your code you have to press the "Run My Code"  button.
+And in the bottom right corner running code options are placed, it means that if you want to run your code you have to press the "Run My Code"  button.

 ![Image3](https://i.imgur.com/er9IBb4.jpg)